Janine Antoni, Anna Halprin, Stephen Petronio, Rope Dance, 2015.

 Petronio is a leading contemporary dance-maker.
 New music, visual art and fashion combine in his dances, producing modern landscapes for the senses.
 He has built a body of work with some of the most talented and provocative artists in the world, including composers Clams Casino, Atticus Ross, Valgeir Sigurðsson, Nico Muhly, Fischerspooner, Rufus Wainwright, Lou Reed, Laurie Anderson, Son Lux, James Lavelle, Michael Nyman, Sheila Chandra, Diamanda Galás, Andy Teirstein, Wire, Peter Gordon, Lenny Pickett and David Linton; visual artists Janine Antoni, Cindy Sherman, Anish Kapoor, Donald Baechler, Stephen Hannock, Tal Yarden, Arnaldo Ferrara and Justin Terzi III; fashion designers Narciso Rodriguez, John Bartlett, Jillian Lewis, Adam Kimmel, Benjamin Cho, Michael Angel, Tony Cohen, Rachel Roy, Tara Subkoff, Tanya Sarne/Ghost, Leigh Bowery, Paul Compitus, Manolo, Yonson Pak and H. Petal; and Resident Lighting Designer Ken Tabachnick.

 Founded in 1984, Stephen Petronio Company has performed in 26 countries, including more than 40 New York City engagements with 21 seasons at the Joyce Theater.
 The company has been commissioned by Dance Umbrella Festival, London; Hebbel Theater, Berlin; Scène Nationale de Sceaux, Festival d’Automne à Paris, CNDC Angers, France; the Holland Festival; Festival Montpellier Danse; Danceworks UK Ltd; Festival de Danse de Cannes; and in the U.S. by San Francisco Performances, the Joyce Theater, UCSB Arts & Lectures, Wexner Center for the Arts, Walker Art Center and White Bird, among others.

-Janine Antoni and Stephen Petronio are Skidmore College's 2016–17 Don and Judy McCormack Endowed Visiting Artist-Scholars in Residence, which is administered by the Office of the Dean of Special Programs.
+Janine Antoni and Stephen Petronio are Skidmore College's 2016–17 Don and Judy McCormack Endowed Visiting Artist-Scholars in Residence, which is administered by the Office of Special Programs.

 Janine Antoni & Stephen Petronio: Entangle Exhibition at The Tang Teaching Museum